-"SEO delivers 30 percent of our website traffic"
+"SEO delivers 30 percent of our website traffic".

-How do you design these contact points?
+How do you design these points of contact?

 For us, SEO is indeed very important and delivers around 30 percent of website traffic in a normal year.
 On top of that, we have an above-average conversion rate.